 The book details his battle with cancer and his struggle to return to the sport.
 He also specifically mentions synthetic erythropoeitin or EPO in his book.
 It was because he specifically mentioned EPO in two contexts that I gave him the benefit of the doubt for so long.

 "I was given a red blood cell booster called Epogen (EPO).
 In any other situation, taking EPO would get me in trouble with the International Cycling Union and the International Olympic Committee, because it's considered performance-enhancing.
 But in my case, the EPO was hardly that.
-It was the only thing that kept me alive."
+It was the only thing that kept me alive."and

 I decided to address the charges outright, and held a press conference in Saint-Gaudens.
 "I have been on my deathbed, and I am not stupid," I said.
 Everyone knows that use of EPO and steroids by healthy people can cause blood disorders and strokes.
 What's more, I told the press, it wasn't so shocking that I won Sestriere; I was an established former world champion.